 Class 23: Yarns and Threads Yarns and threads for textile use.

 Textiles and substitutes for textiles; household linen; curtains of textile or plastic.

-Class 25: Clothing and Apparels Clothing, footwear, headwear.
+Class 25: Clothing and Apparels Clothing, footwear, and headwear.

 Lace, braid and embroidery, and haberdashery ribbons and bows; buttons, hooks and eyes, pins and needles; artificial flowers; hair decorations; false hair.